Ringgold Auto Detail Guide to Properly Washing Your Car

 Ringgold Auto Detail's Guide to Properly Washing Your Car: Our Tested and Proven Methods!

 At Ringgold Auto Detail, we know that a proper wash is essential to maintaining your vehicle’s finish, ceramic coating, and protecting your investment.
-With years of experience detailing everything from luxury vehicles and vintage automobiles we’ve refined the process to ensure your car stays looking its best while minimizing the risk of damage.
+With years of experience detailing everything from everyday commuter cars, luxury vehicles to vintage automobiles.
+We’ve refined the process to ensure your car stays looking its best while minimizing the risk of damage.
 Here’s our proven method for a safe and effective car wash you can use at home.

 Step 1: Gather the Right Tools and Products

 Before you get started make sure you have all the right tools and supplies.
-A proper prep is the most important part of any successful task.
-Fill all your buckets making sure all your chemicals or tools are clean and ready for use!
+Proper prep is the most important part of any successful task.
+Fill all your buckets, make sure all your chemicals and soaps are topped off, ensure your tools are clean ready for use, and you have a cool shaded area to work in!

 Here’s what we recommend:

-• Two Large Buckets: We use a 3 gallon for soapy water and a 5 gallon with clean water for rinsing.
+- Two Large Buckets: We use a 3 gallon for soapy water and a 5 gallon with clean water for rinsing wash mitts and body tools.
 The 3 gallon soap bucket holds more than enough water while saving you quite a bit of soap to complete a full size car wash.

-• Wash Mitt or Rag: We prefer a high pile microfiber rag folded into 4's.
+- Wash Mitt or Rag: We prefer a high pile microfiber rag folded into 4's.
 These 500+gsm rags can be flipped and folded many times vs a 2 sided wash mitt reducing chances for trapped particles to scratch your paint.
 It also significantly reduces your back and forth trips to the wash bucket.
 Always use soft and gentle passes across your paintwork to prevent scratches.
+There is no need to bare down...ever if we're preforming regular maintenance washes.

-• Detailing Brushes: Perfect for tight spaces like emblems, wheels, and grilles.
+- Detailing Brushes: Perfect for tight spaces like emblems, wheels, and grilles.
 Also have a few on hand that are dedicated to the wheels and arches.
-Contrary to the TikTok detailers your wife's make-up brush doesn't really make for a good detail brush.
-We prefer the soft brushes from Work-Stuff.
+Contrary to the TikTok detailers your wife's make-up brush does not make for a good detail brush.
+We prefer the soft brushes from Work-Stuff like the Albino white or Orange brushes.

-• Drying Towels: A plush and large microfiber drying towel like the Dreadnought from Autofiber and please stay away from those shammies... we wouldn't use those on a rust bucket.
+- Drying Towels: A plush and large microfiber drying towel like the Dreadnought from Autofiber and please stay away from using your bath towels or those shammies... we wouldn't use those on a rust bucket.

 Step 2: Pre-Rinse to Remove Loose Dirt.

 Start by giving your car a thorough rinse with a pressure washer or hose.
-This step loosens and removes surface dirt, reducing the risk of scratches during the wash.
+This step helps loosen and removes surface dirt, reducing the risk of scratches during the wash.
 Pay special attention to areas like the lower panels and wheel wells, where grime tends to accumulate.
-If your vehicle is absolutely filthy maybe think about foaming it up first then power rinse that off.
-If you have a foam cannon and power washer foam it before beginning step 2.
-Make sure to use caution with your pressure washer.
+If your vehicle is absolutely filthy maybe think about foaming it up first thing then power rinsing off.
+We strongly recommend getting a foam cannon and power washer.
+Make sure to use caution with your pressure washer especially if your using a 3,000+psi gas powered machine.

 Step 3: Use the Two-Bucket Wash Method.